 Slovenia is one of the most photogenic countries in Europe.
-We recently spent a bit of time in Slovenia and were blown away by its natural beauty.
 To help inspire your creativity, we have put together a list of 16 of the best Slovenia photography and Instagram spots.
-With the help of this guide, you can spend less time searching and more time enjoying what this country has to offer.

 So let’s get to it, here are the 16 Best Instagrammable Spots in Slovenia.